AtiqurRahmanAni/CSE2200/crud-app/node-express-api/README.md

 # A simple node.js backend
-The frontend of this project is available on this [link](https://github.com/AtiqurRahmanAni/crud-app-react)

 ### Features

 - JWT token-based authentication
 - User can perform CRUD operation

 ### How to run this project

 - Clone the repository
 - Go to the project directory
 - create `.env` file